YuJieWU99/gr-lora_sdr/README.md

 			```

 #### Run C++ code for flow graph in terminal
 - Procedure.
-Follow these steps to run the tests
+Follow these steps to run the tests.
 	- To build the code, create build folder in the flow_graph folder generated above and go into it
    		```sh
 		mkdir build